 High Diagnosis Effort: A mapping of the end user journey highlighted that the detection of the anomaly is the trigger for a second and much more time-consuming step that is perform the diagnostics of the anomaly to substantiate an action decision.
 Depending on the format where the alarm anomaly is presented, it could demand much more time from the user to put together all information required for the diagnosis, turning him to individual trends plots files and several data collection tasks.

-This high effort to perform diagnosis alongside the high quantity of “false alarms” were starting to become major challenges into scaling such kind of solution for a large quantity of assets and should be addressed in order to achieve long-term sustainable results.
-It was established that will be unviable to expand the quantity of detection scenarios without addressing those major issues.
+This high effort to perform diagnosis alongside the high quantity of false alarms were starting to become major challenges into scaling such kind of solution for a large quantity of assets and should be addressed in order to achieve long-term sustainable results.
+It was established that would be unviable to expand the quantity of detection scenarios without addressing those major issues.

 During Phase 1, the solution architecture positioned the anomaly detection model as the central element of the condition monitoring process.
 Each scenario was implemented as an independent analytical model, responsible for ingesting sensor data and generating alarms when deviations from the expected behavior were identified.
 In this model-centric approach, assets and failure modes were implicitly represented through model logic, rather than being explicitly structured as entities within the system.